ztaira/evil_maid_suite/README.md

 ### Keystrokes Over Time (Script 1)

 Interesting Tidbit: The flat line from June to August is where I got a work laptop.
-My keys are untracked during this time - there's no way I would want to mess with a machine that's not my own.
+My keys are untracked during this time - there's no way I would mess with a machine that's not my own.

 Interesting Tidbit 2: The flat line in the middle of August is where I went on vacation with my family.